-There are no standards or recommended guidelines that have been established to identify a threshold for what constitutes a history of unauthorized motorized vehicular use on a multi-use trail.
-The City does not have a policy to govern the design and installation of trail bollards to ensure consistent application.
-The City has installed bollards at numerous locations throughout the trail system to control vehicular access on trails.
+There are no standards or recommended guidelines that have been established to identify a threshold for what constitutes a history of unauthorized motorized vehicular use on a multi-use trail, and the City does not have a policy for when bollards should be considered.
+The City of Albuquerque has installed bollards at numerous locations throughout the City's trail system to control vehicular access on trails.
+Currently, standards or recommended practices to ensure consistent application are not fully established by the City of Albuquerque to govern the design and installation of trail bollards.
 The only City Standard Drawing established for bollard installation pertains to an installation for access to a drainage facility.

-The 2013 assessment identifies national and local recommended design practices but does not provide or recommend design standards.
+The assessment identifies national and local recommended design practices, but does not provide or recommend design standards.
 These best practice recommendations have been incorporated into this Facility Plan's Chapter 7, Design Manual.
-The full assessment is included as Appendix C, Bollard Study.